 Geographic Response Plans (GRPs)

-In the Pacific Northwest, planning for significant oil and hazardous spills are conducted through a three state (Washington, Oregon, and Idaho) Northwest Area Contingency Plan (NWACP).
+In the Pacific Northwest, planning for significant oil and hazardous spills is conducted through a three-state (Washington, Oregon, and Idaho) Northwest Area Contingency Plan (NWACP).
 The NWACP provides policies and tools to ensure a rapid and aggressive response occurs.
 GRPs are one of the many tools that are available in the NWACP.

-Geographic response plans (GRPs) are plans that guide early actions when oil spills happen.
+Geographic Response Plans (GRPs) guide early actions when oil spills happen.
 GRPs are made up of pre-identified strategies for specific areas of the state at risk from oil spills.
 The strategies are designed to minimize impacts to sensitive environmental, cultural, and economic resources.
 The state Legislature directs us to develop and routinely update these plans.

 In Washington, we are responsible for GRP development.
 We develop GRPs in collaboration with all the states, local and federal agencies, and tribes.
 We have developed a website that is used to maintain the GRPs and provide information for oil spill information and education.
 To view GRPs, visit the Oil Spills 101 website.